SiamiLab/LE-MvDA/README.md

 - **3 microphones** for distinct audio streams

 In this paper, we specifically use the **multi-view video data** from the robotic arm experiments to evaluate our method.

+## GPLv3 License
+this work is open source under the GPLv3 license, see the LICENSE file.